nuuuwan/lk_law/data/doc/bills/2023-10-17-office-for-national-unity-and-re-d8df6cf1/README.summary.md

-# 📄  Office for National Unity and Reconciliation - Bill

-Bill published on **2023-10-17**.

 - **Establishment of the Office**: The Office for National Unity and Reconciliation is established to promote national unity and reconciliation in Sri Lanka.
 - **Functions and Duties**:
   - Promote national unity, reconciliation, and peaceful coexistence.